Parindraa/Minecraft-Linux-Bedrock-Launcher-For-Linux-Free/README.md

 cp ~/Downloads/1.16.221-x86_64.zip ~/.local/share/mcpelauncher/versions/

-Then start the minecraft launcher and then click the pen button on the bottom left of the screen And then select the minecraft versions, click x86 Installed
+Then start the minecraft launcher and then click the pen button on the bottom left of the screen And then select the minecraft versions, click x86 Installed.
+Then you can run the game.
+(Seems like there is a problem at the login screen, I don't see mcpelauncher-webview in .local/share)

 This was made by a 10 year old getting ready for school